apache/linkis-website/docs/deployment/deploy-quick.md

 ### 3.6 Check whether the service starts normally
-Visit the eureka service page (http://eurekaip:20303), The 1.x.x version will start 8 Linkis microservices by default, and the linkis-cg-engineconn service in the figure below will be started only for running tasks
+Visit the eureka service page (http://eurekaip:20303), The Linkis will start 6 microservices by default, and the linkis-cg-engineconn service in the figure below will be started only for running tasks
 ![Linkis1.0_Eureka](./images/eureka.png)

 ```shell script